Wolverine971/9takes/src/blog/people/musicians/Beyonce-Knowles.md

 	/>
 </div>

-> **Disclaimer** This analysis of Beyoncé Knowles's Enneagram type is purely speculative, based on publicly available information, and may not reflect the actual personality type of Beyoncé Knowles.

-<p class="firstLetter">What fuels the unstoppable force that is Beyoncé?
-What is the mindset behind her actions, music, and public persona?
-What lies beneath the her energy?
-Might just be the personality of the Enneagram type 8, the challenger.</p>

-Beyoncé has consistently demonstrated an unrivaled level of self-confidence and a resolute desire to control her own destiny - hallmark traits of a Type 8.
+Beyoncé demonstrates an unrivaled level of self-confidence and a resolute desire to control her own destiny which are the hallmark traits of a Type 8.
 But there's more.
-Her unyielding assertiveness, palpable in every performance, and her willingness to confront issues head-on resonates profoundly with this type.

 ## Understanding the Drive